Sold Shares, Property, or Crypto?

 Income Tax Return Filing

 The income tax department mandates that losses for a given year cannot be carried forward unless the return for that year is filed before the due date.
-The last date to file ITR for FY 2023-24 (AY 2024-25) i 31st July 2024.
-You can file an ITR with Tax2win tax experts easily by connecting with them here.
+The due date to file the Income Tax Return (ITR) for individuals and businesses for the financial year ending March 31 is typically July 31 of the assessment year.
+For FY 2024-25, this deadline has been extended from 31st July to 15 September.

 Even if your return reflects losses with no income to show, filing before the due date is essential.
 By doing so, you not only adhere to legal requirements but also preserve the option to carry forward those losses for future tax years.
 This proactive approach helps you maintain accurate financial records and potentially offset future taxable income, ultimately optimizing your tax position.